LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

 MultiView
 ^^^^^^^^^^^^^^^^

-When using numerous arrays with the same size and Layout, where each needs a View, can be cumbersome.
+Using numerous arrays with the same size and Layout, where each needs a View, can be cumbersome.
 Developers need to create a View object for each array, and when using the Views in a kernel, they require redundant pointer offset calculations. ``RAJA::MultiView`` solves these problems by